linuxserver/docker-documentation/docs/selkies/components/baseimages.md

 - **The LSIO foundation**: each tag builds on the corresponding LinuxServer.io distro baseimage, inheriting s6-overlay init, the `abc` user with PUID and PGID remapping, `TZ`, Docker mods, and the `/custom-cont-init.d` and `/custom-services.d` hooks.
 - **Selkies** (pinned commit) installed into the `/lsiopy` virtualenv, with pixelflux 2.x and pcmflux 2.x, plus [Pelorus](pelorus.md) preinstalled.
 - **The web client**: prebuilt dashboards under `/usr/share/selkies/`, selected at runtime by the `DASHBOARD` variable.
-- **Compositors for both stacks**: labwc (built from source with a small IPC patch that adds the window query socket Pelorus uses) for Wayland, and a patched Xvfb (with `-vfbdevice` DRI3 support) plus Openbox for the legacy X11 fallback.
+- **Display servers for both stacks**: labwc (built from source with a small IPC patch that adds the window query socket Pelorus uses) for Wayland, and an XLibre Xvfb built with glamor and DRI3 plus Openbox for X11.
+The Xvfb carries a LinuxServer patch that keeps the screen pixmap on the GPU and lets the framebuffer follow RandR resizes, which is what makes zero copy capture possible on X11.
+Both are prebuilt per distro in [selkies-layers](https://github.com/linuxserver/selkies-layers) and copied into the image.
 A patched wlroots build makes the compositor survive pixman rendering faults instead of crashing.
 - **[Selkies Desktop](selkies-desktop.md)** at `/usr/bin/selkies-desktop`, activated by env var.
 - **Nginx** with the fancyindex module, serving the client, proxying the WebSocket, handling basic auth, subfolder support, and the `/files` download index.
 - **PulseAudio** with null sinks (`output` and `input`) wired for stream audio and microphone return.